Hari Bansha Acharya

-Hari Bansha Acharya (हरिवंश आचार्य) is a Nepalese actor, comedian, director, singer and writer.Hari Bansha Acharya, widely revered and regarded as the greatest comic comedian of all time in Nepalese Tele and movie industry, is known for his method acting.
-He is one half of the comedy duo MaHa Jodi along with fellow artist Madan Krishna Shrestha.
-He is known for his performance as Arjun in the 1997 patriotic drama film Balidaan.
-His performance in the series Madan Bahadur Hari Bahadur as "Hari Bahadur" is well recognized.
-He also wrote and performed in the film Shatru Gatey.
+Hari Bansha Acharya (हरिवंश आचार्य) is a Nepalese actor, comedian, director, singer and writer.
+Hari Bansha Acharya widely revered and regarded as the greatest comic comedian of all time in Nepalese Tele and movie industry, is known for Jeevan Sharma.
+He is one half of the comedy duo Maha Jodi along with fellow artist Madan Krishna Shrestha.
+He is also known for his portrayal of Arjun in the 1997 patriotic drama film Balidaan.
+His performance as “Hari Bahadur” in the television series "Madan Bahadur Hari Bahadur" is widely recognized.
+He also co-wrote and performed in the film Shatru Gate.

+Early life

+Hari Bansha Acharya was born on 27 Kartik 2014 BS (13 November 1957 AD) in Gairidhara, Kathmandu, to father Homanjaya Acharya and mother Ganesh Kumari.
+He was named 'Hari Bansha' after the Hari Bansha Purana; his father had the purana recited before his birth in hopes of having a son.

 Personal life

-Hari Bansha Acharya was born on 27 Kartik 2014 BS (13 November 1957 AD) in Gairidhara, Kathmandu, to father Homanjaya Acharya and mother Ganesh Kumari.
-He met his first wife, Meera, in 1982.
+Hari Bansha Acharya met his first wife, Meera, in 1982.
 He has two sons, Trilok Acharya and Mohit Acharya.
 His first wife, Meera Acharya, suffered from heart disease, and died in 2011.
 He married his second wife Ramila Pathak in 2012.
 In 2015, Acharya established The Meera Centre, named for his late wife.
 The centre provides health and educational services with the aim of contributing to the holistic development of children under five years.